fpagliughi/sockpp/README.md

 #### OpenSSL

-The `sockpp` OpenSSL wrapper is currenly being built and tested with OpenSSL v3.0
+The `sockpp` OpenSSL wrapper is currently being built and tested with OpenSSL v3.0

 ## TCP Sockets